 How to Log in to the Solid Waste Bureau Annual Report Database

 Follow the instructions in Appendix A: How to Register and Log in to the SWB Annual Report Database in order to register a User ID and password for your facility.
 If you had registered for the SWB Annual Report Database in a previous year, use your existing User ID and password to log in.
-If you have forgotten your User ID, you can contact the Solid Waste Bureau Outreach Section to send to you.
+If you have forgotten your User ID, you can contact the Solid Waste Bureau Outreach Section to send it to you.

 https://sep.net.env.nm.gov/sep/login‐form